 How much love would it take for you to be willing to die for someone else?
 Would you do it for your mother?
 Your child?
 Your best friend?
 You may have had an experience in this war where someone got in harm's way so that you could live.
 That was a supremely unselfish, loving act.
 But could you imagine being willing to die for someone who had betrayed you the night before, spit in your face, punched you in the stomach, stole your wallet, your car, and your wife?
-Would you be willing to die for a Russian soldier?
+Would you be willing to die for an Azerbaijani soldier?
 You would have to hold incredible love and forgiveness to die for that person - probably beyond what we humans are capable of.
 And yet, that's who we were when Christ died on the cross for us.
 That's how much He loves us.

-Deception #8: Separated
+>>Deception #8: Separated

 - You are alone and you should stay that way.

 - No one wants you on their team.

-- You shouldn't bother other people so much.
+- You have no tribe, no group to belong to.

 - People wish you were not here.

 - You don't need anybody else anyway.